 Society for Psycho physiological Research.
 Students present research at this organization’s conference annually.

-- Internships: In 2005 through 2011, 50 clinical doctoral students applied for internship.
-The overall internship placement success rate was 80% with 98% of the placements being full-time paid, APPIC, APA-accredited internships.
-This percentage differs slightly from the National Match Service reported rate as 6 students received placements after the official match date.
+- Internships: In 2006 through 2012, 48 clinical doctoral students applied for internship.
+The overall internship placement success rate was 79% with 99% of the placements being full-time paid, APPIC, APA-accredited internships.
+This percentage differs slightly from the National Match Service reported rate due to some students receiving placements after the official match date.
 For more information go to www.appic.org.

 - Professional Opportunities: Graduate students may also develop personal and professional skills through membership in a variety of organizations on campus, locally, and nationally.
 Graduate students may also join the Graduate Students of Psychology (GRASP) or participate in research/community activities through Center for Community Research and Development (CCRD).
 Students are highly encouraged to join professional societies as student members, and they frequently attend annual conferences as presenters.